 5. Create a Social Network

 If you’re looking to create the next Facebook using WordPress as a platform – you should probably see a doctor.
 Just kidding.
 But seriously, I admire your aspirations, but your effort would be much more effective if you consider an alternate framework for building the next Facebook.

 For others who want to create an “in-house” social network for your college groups, teams or company – BuddyPress is your answer.
 What’s more – there’s even a dedicated Themeforest section for BuddyPress themes.

 6. Create DIY Landing Pages

 Since most blogs on the Internet use WordPress, designing beautiful landing pages has never been easier with plugins like OptimizePress, Parallax Gravity and Thrive Content Builder.
-With the right WordPress plugin, you can build and track multiple landing pages for your website.
+With a good WordPress landing page plugin, you can build and track multiple landing pages for your website.

 7. Build a Multilingual Website